-Where do fads come from?
+Where do fad therapies for autism spectrum disorder come from?

-Also, modern parents gather information in lots of different ways (including through the media and internet).
-So there are countless opportunies for plausible-sounding ‘experts’ to promote ‘miraculous’ new interventions for autism.
+In the absence of a ‘cure’, parents seek and find many different ideas about treatment.
+Also, parents gather information in lots of different ways, especially online.
+So there are countless opportunities for plausible-sounding ‘experts’ to promote ‘miraculous’ new interventions for autism spectrum disorder (ASD).

-Why are fads popular?
+Why are fad therapies popular?

-.
+Parents of children newly diagnosed with ASD can be particularly vulnerable to fads.
 Following an ASD diagnosis for their child, parents often feel desperate and under pressure to help their child quickly.
 Fads can be appealing.
 They often offer quick fixes when evidence-based interventions can be costly, take a long time and involve a lot of work.

-Fads and the placebo effect
+Fad therapies and the placebo effect

 A placebo is a pill or drug that doesn’t contain anything that will actually make you better, or affect your health in any way.
 When people taking these pills say the pills have had some positive results, it’s called the placebo effect.

 This happens because people falsely believe the placebo is a real pill and will bring change.
-Simply doing something, rather than nothing, seems to cause a change (although the effects are usually short term).
+Simply doing something, rather than nothing, seems to cause a change, although the effects are usually short term.